amitsandhel/PA273-Potentiostat-Software/README.md

 * The Simulator class is built within the pa273_v1.py and pa273_v2.py scripts individually.
 The Class is called Fake_Serial() in both py273_v1.py and py273_v2.py scripts.
 * The command language file name beastiecommand.csv and the filename BOOK2.csv must not be changed.
 These filenames are opened by py273v2.py and postrun.py scripts respectively.
 * Some unittests have been commented out.
 User may wish to uncomment them for testing purposes.
 They are commented out because they are design and concept tests.
+* unittests are in a separate file and are run separately.
+To run the test files, open the terminal/command prompt in the **test** folder and type the name of the script.
+Examples included are

+"C:\>test_graphclass.py"

+"C:\>test_pa273_v2.py"

 #To Do/Future Features: